Codepath-Android-Group/bookexchange/README.md

    * User should be able to login
 * Search Screen
    * User should see top sellers on search screen (by default) before a query is sent
-   * Allow user to search by author, title, genre
+   * Allow user to search by isbn
 * Detailed Screen
   * User should be able to click on any book listing for more detail
 * Post Book Screen